20 Halloween Candy Alternatives: ideas for something a little healthier, allergen free, or just different to give trick or treaters.

 2. Glow anything…necklaces, bracelets, sticks, toys

 I was surprised how many cool glow items are out there.
+Any glow items makes a terrific Halloween candy alternatives, because kids adore them.
 By far the best prices were at the dollar store, ranging from .20 cents per necklace, .16 cents each for the bracelets, and .31 cents for the glowing spinning tops.
 I might hand these out glowing so kids could wear them trick or treating, prepare to be the cool house on your street, just sayin…

 3. Kool-aid Jammers